The deadline to submit Right-of-Entry forms for River Complex is January 15, 2022.

-Trinity County Environmental Health has requested California Department of Toxic Substances Control (“DTSC”) to assist the County and property owners impacted by the Monument Fire.
-This help will consist of two phases; phase one is removal of household hazardous waste or HHW from the properties effected, starting date September 14th, 2021 and has been completed.
+Trinity County Environmental Health requested the California Department of Toxic Substances Control (“DTSC”) to assist the County and property owners impacted by the Monument Fire and the River Complex.
+This help consists of two phases; phase one - removal of household hazardous waste (HHW) for the Monument Fire started on September 14th, 2021 and has been completed.

 Phase 2 involves the removal of remaining burn debris, in cooperation with property owners, CalRecycle (California Department of Resources, Recycling, and Recovery), and CalOES (California Office of Emergency Services).
 Property owners who are eligible to participate in the state program and wish to participate must complete a Right of Entry (ROE) form and submit it to the County by November 30, 2021.
 Phase 2 will commence once an adequate number of Right of Entry (ROE) forms have been collected.
 County Staff have mailed out ROE forms to all impacted property owners and will be in contact with all property owners to initiate Phase 2 for removal of the remaining burn debris from the property.
 County and State workers will not enter a property for burn debris removal without the express written consent of the property owner, unless it meets the HHW criteria.
 All other burn debris removal needs the property owner’s permission.

 Property owners that are not eligible for the state program or who elect not to participate in the state program for removal of some or all of the fire debris and hazard trees on their properties must comply with the requirements of the Alternate Program.
 This includes obtaining an Encroachment Permit for Hazard Tree removal in the County Right of Way (ROW).

 A call center line has been established for Northern Divison debris operations.
 Property owners enrolled in the State Debris and Hazard Tree Removal program can call 855-596-5734 with questions or to find out the status of their property.

 Press Release - Debris Removal in Coffee Creek 110121